MatijaBas/rugby-shop/README.md

 ### Return Policy Page

 - This page provides the user with shipping options to choose from.
 At this point there is only one shipping option available, however this page and functionality have been left in so that other options such as expedited shipping may be added with a future release.
-- As a shipping method is automatically selected, the order summary now reflects the total cost including shipping.
+- As shipping method is automatically selected, the order summary now reflects the total cost including shipping.
 - The "Continue to payment" button leads the user to the payment page hosted by Stripe.

 ### Footer